Main Second Level Navigation

 -

-Letter of support from the chair of the primary academic department in which the applicant has a faculty appointment stating university appointment and its expectations as well as describing how RSI responsibilities would fit into the appointment’s responsibilities and help the faculty member in promotion.
+Obtain a letter of support from the chair of the primary academic department in which the applicant has a faculty appointment, stating the university appointment and its expectations as well as describing how RSI responsibilities would fit into the appointment’s responsibilities and help the faculty member in promotion.

 -